-In 2018, the Department hosted its first ever alumni event associated with the CAFE Roundup.
-That event was not held in 2020 or 2021 due to COVID-19.
-A quarterly Department of Agricultural Economics newsletter was begun in 2019 and is being distributed via email to alumni and friends of the Department.
+Ongoing improvement actions: In 2018, the Department hosted its first ever alumni event associated with the CAFE Roundup.
+That event was not held in 2020 or 2021 due to COVID or in 2022 due to scheduling conflicts.
+We are currently considering alternative opportunities for alumni events.
+A quarterly Department of Agricultural Economics newsletter was begun in